vadimkantorov/fastvideofeat/README.md

 Description and usage
 =====================

 We release two tools in this repository.
-The first tool **motion_descriptors** is a motion feature extractor based on motion vectors from video compression information.
-The second is a fast Fisher vector computation tool **fv_fast** that uses vector SSE2 CPU instructions.
+The first tool **fastvideofeat** is a motion feature extractor based on motion vectors from video compression information.
+The second is a fast Fisher vector computation tool **fastfv** that uses vector SSE2 CPU instructions.

-### motion_descriptors
+### fastvideofeat

 The tool accepts a video file path as input and writes descriptors to standard output.
 ##### Command-line options: